darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Rebuilds highlights that were clipped in the original file so they can glow into the scatter, halation and diffusion effects.
 In EV; 0 switches it off.
 The boost applies over a fixed range, so it gives the same result regardless of image size, zoom level, or how the export was processed.

 boost range
 : How far down the tonal range the boost reaches.
-Lower keeps it to the very brightest areas; higher pulls more of the upper midtones into the glow.
+Lower keeps it to the very brightest areas; higher pulls more of the upper mid-tones into the glow.

 boost protect
 : Keeps everything below this many stops above mid-gray out of the boost entirely.